 Drug stores often have sales and customer rewards deals that you can stack with coupons to end up with really cheap diapers.
 For example, Rite Aid has a sale this week on Pampers jumbo packs for $9.99.
 Plus, if you buy $30 worth of P&G products, you get a $10 +up reward (which is basically a $10 Rite Aid gift card).
 Not only that, but through yesterday, if you bought $25 worth of pampers, you get another $5 +up reward.

-There’s a printable coupon out for $1.50 off of a package of Pampers so if you get 3 packages of diapers, and use 3 of these coupons, you end up paying $25.50 +tax, and getting $15 +up reward back.
+There’s a printable coupon out for $1.50 off of a package of Pampers, so if you get 3 packages of diapers and use 3 of these coupons, you end up paying $25.50 +tax and getting a $15 +up reward back.
 You end up with three packages of diapers for $10.50 (or $3.50 each).

 Southern Savers is a great site for keeping an eye out for deals.
 I like to check it every Friday or Saturday to see if there’s anything worth getting the next week.

 Another great way to get diapers is through amazon.com.
 Especially if you use a paying search engine such as Swagbucks.

 I know, I beat the Amazon–swagbucks drum a lot, but it really is the best thing since sliced bread!
 Not only can you get pretty cheap diapers through the Amazon Mom program and the subscribe and save feature, You can pay for them with gift cards earned from using The Swagbucks search engine instead of Google.
 Pretty sweet deal!

 If you’re new to cloth diapering, let me just recommend that you not try to start with cheap pre-folds and rubber pants.
 Pre-folds are fine… for burp cloths.